AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 After applying a suggestion, click Update to save the improvement to your recording.

-After a replay finishes, results are available in the Admin dashboard.
+After the automated test runs, results are available in the Admin dashboard.

 1. Go to the Admin dashboard.